mbme/arhiv/arhiv/README.md

   - primary increases revision on each update

 # Prime
-* the main instance with all the data (even giant attachments like movies)
+* the main instance with all the data (even big attachments like movies)
 * there might be only one primary instance at a time
 * primary receive data from replicas in a form of Changesets
 * primary manages revision
+* allows to rename attachments (by increasing their revision)

 # Replica
 * local instance which gets its data from the primary
 * replica has a full copy of documents and attachments (without BLOBs)
 * replica choose which BLOBs to fetch from primary
-* replica allows to create/update/delete documents and create attachments
+* replica allows to create/update/archive/erase documents and create attachments archive vs erase: archived documents are hidden from search by default Prime keeps history of archived documents archived documents can be unarchived archived documents cannot be updated unless they are unarchived erased documents are arhived documents with null data Prime removes history of erased documents erased documents cannot be unarchived
 * replica runs compaction when there are 0 locks

 # Sync protocol